Uffe Haagerup: Work

 Uffe Haagerup's mathematical focus has been on the fields of operator algebra, group theory and geometry, but his publications has a broad scope and also involves free probability theory and random matrices.
 He has participated in many international mathematical groups and networks from early on, and has worked as ordinary contributor and participator, organizer, lecturer and editor.

 Following his appointment as professor at Odense, Haagerup got acquainted with Vaughan Jones, when he did research in Philadelphia and later at the UCLA in Los Angeles.
 Jones inspired him to take up studies in and work on subfactor theory.
-Uffe Haagerup has done extensive work with fellow mathematician Alain Connes on Von Neumann algebra.
+Uffe Haagerup has done extensive work with fellow mathematician Alain Connes on von Neumann algebras.
 His solution to the so-called "Champagne Problem", secured him the Samuel Friedmann Award in April 1985, although it was first published in Acta Mathematica in 1987.
 Uffe considered this his best work.
 An early contact and collaboration was established with Swedish colleagues at the Mittag-Leffler Institute and the Norwegian group on operator algebra, where Uffe Haagerup has a long history of collaboration with Erling Størmer for example.

 In the mathematical literature, Uffe Haagerup is known for the Haagerup property, the Haagerup subfactor, the Asaeda-Haagerup subfactor and the Haagerup list.

 From 2000 to 2006 Uffe served as editor-in-chief of the journal Acta Mathematica.
 He was a member of the Royal Danish Academy of Sciences and Letters and the Norwegian Academy of Science and Letters.
 He worked at the Department of Mathematics at the University of Copenhagen from 2010 to 2014, where he was involved in the Centre for Symmetry and Deformation (SYM), but was appointed professor of mathematics in 2015 at the University of Southern Denmark in Odense.